localwiki/localwiki/sapling/versionutils/docs/versioning/extend.rst

         simply add your own values to the fields for custom fields.

-        NOTE: Your custom fields should start with history_ if you want them to be looked up via hm.history_info.fieldname
+        NOTE: Your custom fields should start with history_ if you want them to be looked up via hm.version_info.fieldname

         Returns:
             A dictionary of fields that will be added to the historical